apollographql/apollo-client/docs/source/integrations.md

 * [ember-apollo](https://github.com/jlevycpa/ember-apollo) is maintained by Jeff Levy ([@jlevycpa](https://github.com/jlevycpa)).

 <h2 id="web-components" title="Web Components">Web Components</h2>

 Web components are the browser-built-in component APIs.
 They are defined in a framework-agnostic way, using either vanilla JS or libraries like [`lit-element`](https://lit-element.polymer-project.org) or [`hybrids`](https://hybrids.js.org).

-- [apollo-elements](https://github.com/apollo-elements/apollo-elements) Includes support for `lit-element`, `gluon`, `hybrids`, and `polymer`, as well as providing class mixin functions so you can integrate apollo into vanilla elements or any other web component library.
+- [apollo-elements](https://github.com/apollo-elements/apollo-elements) includes support for `lit-element`, `gluon`, `hybrids`, and `polymer`, as well as providing class mixin functions so you can integrate Apollo into vanilla elements or any other web component library.
 Apollo Elements is maintained by Benny Powers ([@bennypowers](https://github.com/bennypowers)).

 - [polymer-apollo](https://github.com/aruntk/polymer-apollo) is a separate [Polymer](https://www.polymer-project.org/) integration maintained by Arun Kumar T K ([@aruntk](https://github.com/aruntk)).